HL7/davinci-deqm/source/pages/mrp.md

 #### Usage
 {:.no_toc}

-Using Both `GET` and `POST` Syntax the operation can be invoked as follows:
+Using either the `GET` and `POST` Syntax the operation can be invoked as follows:

 `GET|[base]/Measure/measure-mrp/$data-requirements?periodStart={periodStart}&periodEnd={periodEnd}`
 `POST|[base]/Measure/measure-mrp/$data-requirements`